daixtrose/k3s-ssh-service-demo/README.md

 ## Use a dedicated IP address

 [Former versions of `service.yaml`](https://github.com/daixtrose/k3s-ssh-service-demo/commit/fc1bfdf884cff647f7cc0c2438a7746ba1b90e45) contained `type: LoadBalancer` for the pod to obtain an external IP address.

-This was later changed to use `externalIPs` directly.
+This was later changed to using `externalIPs` directly.
 You can query the IP via

 ```bash
 sudo kubectl describe services shpod